Ben Riley - President

 In late 2011, Tom spent two months in Washington, D.C. working with a leading conservative campaign organisation, and has worked for a Western Australian Senator.
 He is currently employed in a State Government Ministerial office in Perth.

-Joshua Baker - Communications Director & ACT President
+Josh Baker - ACT President